Categories

 Ayahuasca

-Ayahuasca is a traditional South American brew made from the combination of the Banisteriopsis caapi vine and the Psychotria viridis plant, containing DMT.
+Ayahuasca is a traditional South American brew, also called wine of the spirits (Vino de los Espíritus or Vinho dos Espiritos), made from the combination of the Banisteriopsis caapi vine and the Psychotria viridis plant, containing DMT.
 It produces intense visual and auditory hallucinations, often with deep introspective and spiritual insights.

 Discovery Of Ayahuasca